Which Storage Requirement Does Not Apply To Shaped Charges

 Q1.
 Can I store unsealed shaped charges without ventilation?

 No. The exemption applies only to sealed, insensitive high‑explosive charges.
-Unsealed or loosely packed charges still require ventilation to prevent gas accumulation That alone is useful..
+Unsealed or loosely packed charges still require ventilation to prevent gas accumulation And that's really what it comes down to..

 Q2.
 Does humidity control still matter?